melvinchng/event-jekyll-theme/README.markdown

 ## Features
 ### Index Page
 - Event's title, location, and date
 - Welcoming remark section with video
-- Speaker profiles
+- Speaker's profile
 - About section with options to navigate to subpages
 - Event Sponsors
 - Contact Us page